mjordan/riprap/README.md

 You should see output similar to:

-`Riprap validated 5 resources (5 successful events, 0 failed events).`
+`Riprap checked 5 resources (5 successful events, 0 failed events).`

 Here is what is going on when you run the `check_fixity` command: